maxlinc/polytrix/README.md

 #### Cleaning

-The command `polytrix destroy [INSTANCE|REGEXP|all]` clears out the saved test status and captured data.
+The command `crosstest destroy [INSTANCE|REGEXP|all]` clears out the saved test status and captured data.

 This will set the status back to `<Not Found>`.

 #### Testing

-The command `polytrix test [INSTANCE|REGEXP|all]` combines the commands above into a single command.
+The command `crosstest test [INSTANCE|REGEXP|all]` combines the commands above into a single command.
 It runs in order:

 destroy->detect->exec->verify